digitalrebar/provision/doc/operations/virtualmedia-iso-booting.rst

 to dynamically generate the Boot ISO and control your hardware via the BMC Virtual Media booting path.

+Here is a short-ish (10 min) video demonstrating this feature:

+.. youtube:: YkGbi2jKM18
+   :width: 100%

 Supported Platforms
 -------------------